The HUD 811 PRA Wait List is currently OPEN.

 available vacant 811 units during this time.

 What is Section 811 Project Rental Assistance?

 HUD 811 PRA is a permanent supportive housing (PSH) program offering rental assistance and supportive services for people between the ages of 18 and 61 with long-term disabilities, who may have difficulty living successfully in the community and may become homeless or institutionalized without support.
-Housing supports include things like reminders to pay the rent, help arranging medical appointments, and other services.
+Housing supports include things like reminders to pay the rent, help to arrange medical appointments, and other services.
 Only people with disabilities who need these types of supports are eligible for HUD 811.

 Eligible individuals must meet the following initial qualifications:

-- Be between the ages of 18 to 61 at the time of move in
+- Be between the ages of 18 to 61 at the time of move-in

 To check your income in the county you desire to live in - Click Here.

 - Have an impairment according to HUD's Definition of Disability: